Silverzonegames/docs/policies/privacy.md

 Any policy appendix change is also under this clause.

 ## Appendix A:
-As of March 5th 2023 we has removed the Google Analytics trackers from the website as we has not been monitoring them and considers then unnecessary, however the analytics tracker may be re-added to the site under a policy change notification to optimize and tailor the website to the audience (eg. providing translations) and to maintain service performance.
+As of March 5th 2023 we has removed the Google Analytics trackers from the website as we has not been monitoring them and consider them unnecessary, however the analytics tracker(s) may be re-added to the site under a policy change notification to optimize and tailor the website to the audience (eg. providing translations) and to maintain service performance.

 All changes to analytics will be notified beforehand and will be able to be opted-out of.